bhavukkalra/amazon_project_test/README.md

 1) change the link to the amazon page you want to track the prices of URL("YOUR_LINK",'User-agent' "YOUR_USER AGENT")
-(TO GET YOUR USER AGENT SEARCH what is my user agent on google and copy the text displayed)
+(to get your user agent search what is my user agent on google and copy the text displayed)

 2)change the converted price array ([2:7]  in example) have to program catch the actual digits of the price (THIS IS A FUTURE UPDATE TO THE PROJECT THAT I AM WORKING ON AFTER WHICH YOU NO LONGER NEED THIS STEP)